HEmile/hemile.github.io/_posts/2025-10-17-academic-obsidian.md

 As many colleagues asked me about my Obsidian setup, I decided to finally get around to writing it down.

-A lot is written about how to best use Obsidian However, those are rarely a great starting point for how I actually work in Obsidian, as I do not base my setup on a popular system like Zettelkasten/linking your thinking/atomic or evergreen notes/etc.
+A lot is written about how to best use Obsidian However, those are rarely a great starting point for how I actually work in Obsidian, as I do not base my setup on a popular personal knowledge management methodology like Zettelkasten/linking your thinking/atomic/evergreen notes/etc.
 Each of these systems have great ideas but are too... bloated, rigid, or abstract for my taste.
 My setup is as simple as it could practically be while achieving a clear goal, namely to keep track of academic literature and ideas.